Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Introduction

 \subsection{Organization}

 We start our paper with some algebraic background, in Section~\ref{algebra/sec}.
-After recalling the notion of a braided monoidal category, we introduce BP Hopf algebras, and define $\Algf$ as the braided monoidal category freely generated by a BP Hopf algebra.
+After recalling the notion of braided monoidal and ribbon categories, we introduce BP Hopf algebras, and define $\Algf$ as the braided monoidal category freely generated by a BP Hopf algebra.
 For each of these algebraic structures we give a diagrammatic presentation of the defining set of axioms.
 We prove that $\Algf$ admits the structure of a ribbon category, and that its generating object also admits the structure of a Frobenius algebra.

 We introduce the notions of factorizable and anomaly-free BP Hopf algebras, which lead to the definition of the quotient category $\Algt$ of $\Algf$.
 Then, after recalling the definition of $\AlgH$, we construct a functor $\Gamma : \AlgH \to \Algt$, and prove that it is an equivalence.
 Furthermore, we deduce another presentation $\AlgK$ of $\Algt$, which is obtained from the list of axioms found by Kerler in \cite{Ke01} by adding the braided cocommutativity relation for the adjoint action.